ets-labs/python-dependency-injector/docs/tutorials/asyncio.rst

                await asyncio.sleep(_until_next(last=time_start))

-.. warning:: REWORK
-   Every component that we add must be added to the container.
+Now we need to add the dispatcher to the container.

 Edit ``containers.py``: